Eat Like The Italians: Traditional Christmas Food in Italy

 Cappone or capon is very traditional, which is eaten on Christmas Day in Italy.
 Depending on the region, some Italians might celebrate the big family get together on Christmas Eve at dinnertime or during lunch on Christmas Day.
 Those celebrating on the 24th will traditionally have fish for supper, particularly baccala (cod) or capitone (eel).

 The classic New Year’s Eve dishes will be cotechino (a kind of salami), zampone (stuffed pigs trotters) and lenticchie (lentils).
 Lentils are said to bring good luck for the whole year if eaten on New Year’s Eve.

-Tuscany also has a regional Christmas cake called Panforte, and if you are in the centre of Italy you will find Panpepato.
+If you find yourself in a bit more of a northern region, Tuscany also has a regional Christmas cake called Panforte.
+If you are in the centre of Italy, you will be able to sink your teeth into Panpepato.

 Buon Natale a tutti!